dschmidt/ember-cli-deploy-sentry/README.md

 *Required*

-### auth
+### apiKey _or_ bearerApiKey

-An object with your api key, either under `bearer`, if you are uploading to the current Sentry API, or `user` if you are using an older API.
+Either an HTTP Basic Auth username, or a bearer token.
+If you are uploading to the current Sentry API, use the latter.
+Use the former if you are using an older API.

 You can create the api key in your organization settings.
 Make sure it has the `project:write` privilege.